 Downspouts can add significant amounts of water into the lawn areas and even cause extensive damage when allowed to drain near the foundation.
 Removing the water from the area and discharging it to a non-threatening area is key to avoiding long term damage both from standing water and basement leakage.
 In this photo, we are making the discharge connection for a downspout.
 In this particular customers case, the downspouts were adding so much water on the surface that the window wells, which were adjacent to the downspouts, were filling with water to overflowing and leaking into the basement.
 Removing the water from the area solved the leaking basement!

-Cincinnati Landscaping is the leader in West Chester drainage, specializing in French Drains!
+Cincinnati Landscaping is the leader in West Chester Ohio drainage issues, specializing in French Drains!

 French Drains collect sub-surface water from poorly drained areas and carry it elsewhere and hopefully to a main drainage line, dry well, ravine, or the street.
 French drains can intercept water that is draining from adjacent properties and carry it away before it enters your lawn or landscaping.